 Step 2: Fund your account

-Step 4: Choose to buy shares or an ETF
+Step 4: Choose whether to buy shares or invest in an ETF

 Step 5: Configure your order